exogen/graphbrainz/docs/schema.md

 # The query root, from which multiple types of MusicBrainz
 # requests can be made.
 type Query {
-  # Fetches an object given its ID
-  node(
-    # The ID of an object
-    id: ID!
-  ): Node

   # Perform a lookup of a MusicBrainz entity by its MBID.
   lookup: LookupQuery